solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 directly by App Service.

-To perform deployments using Azure App Service containers, reference the [Migrate to Azure App Service Containers] article.
+To perform deployments using Azure App Service containers, reference the [Migrate to Azure App Service Containers][26] article.
 This example deploys both the database and web app containers to App Service for Containers.

 ## Azure Kubernetes Service (AKS)